 MAKING + MEANING

-Throughout these explorations, students learn to balance intuitive responses with the need to clearly present their work to a jury and peers.
-With a faculty to student ratio of 1:12, the program seeks to provide a thoughtful and engaged guidance of the creative work and its continual development.
+In studio, students learn to balance their artistic creativity with the need to clearly present their work to a jury of architects and peers.
+With a faculty to student ratio of 1:12, the program seeks to provide thoughtful and engaged mentorship throughout the development of creative work.

-The creative curriculum is supported by a series of focused seminars exploring technology and fabrication techniques, architecture history and critical thinking, design methodology and contemporary architectural production.
+The studio curriculum is supported by a series of focused seminars exploring technology and fabrication techniques, architecture history and critical thinking, design methodology and contemporary architectural production.
 Details and highlights include:

 + Design laboratoryStudents are exposed to diverse design methodologies while experimenting with and exploring the properties of different materials.
 Notions of spatial composition, scale and inhabitation are introduced as week-long assignments and presented in reviews at the end of each week.

 + Visual Studies laboratoryStudents explore diverse modes of two-dimensional representation as generative methodologies in architecture.
 Ranging from gesture to observation, the Visual Studies Laboratory offers a mirror onto spatial investigations disclosing alternative ways of seeing and understanding.

 + Resources & FacilitiesSCI-Arc resources and facilities are available to enrolled Making + Meaning students.
 Those include computer labs and digital storage, fabrication shop, photography studio, the Kappe Library, as well as SCI-Arc’s Lecture Series and symposiums.